Skip to main content

 Identify hosting locations or sites related to your systems.

-Read a step-by-step guide on how to apply this to your essential services.
+Read a step by step guide on how to apply the five lens approach to your essential services.

 Activities that can support identifying your critical systems